Optimization of 3D diamond detectors with graphitized electrodes based on an innovative numerical simulation: Signal simulation in 3D diamond sensors with graphitic electrodes

 The value of the resistance of each element can be computed by distributing uniformly through the elements the full resistance of the graphitized column.
 Experimental measurements indicate a value of the resistance of each column of the order of $10^4 - 10^5~\Omega$.

 The capacitance of an elementary cell of the sensor depends on the column diameter, which is difficult to assess with precision because of the nano-structured nature of the graphitized material.
-Experimental measurements on fabricated sensors are also subject to large cell-to-cell variance.
-The order of magnitude of the capacitance, as computed with numerical models and confirmed by measurements, is $10-100$~fF.
+Experimental measurements on fabricated sensors are also subject to large cell-to-cell variations.
+Therefore, the order of magnitude of the capacitance, as computed with numerical models and confirmed by measurements, is in the range of $10-100$~fF.

-From the equivalent circuit shown in Figure~\ref{fig:cell-model-schematics}, a delta response function is obtained by applying an elementary pulse in the current generators and measuring the current flowing towards ground.
-To account for the fluctuations of the ionization charge deposit through the depth of the columns, the elementary current pulse is split randomly through the discrete elements of the model according to the Landau distribution~\cite{Landau:1944if}.
-The transfer function is computed using the Ngspice software package~\cite{ngspice} and is then convolved numerically with the signal obtained with Garfield++ using the steady weighting field.
+From the equivalent circuit shown in Figure~\ref{fig:cell-model-schematics}, a delta response function — i.e. the transfer function of the discrete-impedance network — is obtained by applying an elementary pulse in the current generators and measuring the current flowing towards ground.
+To account for the fluctuations of the ionization charge deposited through the depth of the columns (process 1), the elementary current pulse is split randomly through the discrete elements of the model according to the Landau distribution~\cite{Landau:1944if}.
+The transfer function is computed using the \texttt{Ngspice} software package~\cite{ngspice} and is then convolved numerically with the signal obtained with \texttt{Garfield++} using the steady weighting field.

-Despite the large uncertainties on the capacitance and the limitations stemming from approximations, particularly due to neglecting the correlation effects between charge-carrier trajectories and signal propagation, the discrete-impedance network model remains sufficiently robust to analyze how signal shape depends on electrode resistance.
-This holds true provided that the polarization and readout electrodes can be considered symmetric, and that at the readout stage, the shaping time constant is of the same order of magnitude of the charge-carrier transport timescale, or larger.
-These limitations hinder the application of this technique in modeling the impact of various geometries on signal resolution or in examining the effects of sensor tilting relative to incoming particles.
-Furthermore, they are relevant to the optimization, for example, of readout electronics, as the initial portion of the induced signal, poorly represented by this approach, is crucial in defining the optimal shaping time.
+The discrete impedance network model provides a fast, heuristic but fairly reasonable estimate of the effect of the electrode resistivity on the signals~\cite{Anderlini:2021pei, Anderlini:2022exf}.
+However, it is limited to symmetric geometries and relies on idealized assumptions.
+First of all one has to consider the large uncertainties on the capacitance and the approximations coming in particular from neglecting the correlation effects between charge-carrier trajectories and signal propagation.
+In addition, the model is valid only insofar as the polarization and readout electrodes can be considered symmetric and that the shaping time constant of the readout electronics is of the same order of magnitude of the charge-carrier transport timescale, or larger.

-Hence, to properly model the signal formation in the diamond sensors with graphitized we pursue a more general and rigorous approach that is expected to yield consistent results within the approximations of the discrete impedance network model, but with applicability to a much wider set of detector configurations and geometries.